SQLiteFlow/sqliteflow.github.io/index.md

 Here's how purchasing work in SQLiteFlow.
 1. **Pay $0 to get a one-time in-app purchase which is a 2-week trial license.**
 After trial ends, SQLiteFlow will be locked and you will no longer have permission to use this app unless you pay the life time license “Full App”.
-And no automatically renews would happen because this is not a subscription.
+And no automatically renews would happen because there's no subscription.
 2. **Pay $xxx to get a one-time in-app purchase "Full App" which is a life time license.** After you get the life time license, you own the app life time.
 3. If you still has any questions about it, please contact us through <a href="https://github.com/SQLiteFlow/SQLiteFlow-Issues/issues" target="_blank">creating an issue</a> instead of giving us a one-star instantly in App Store because you think the app contains subscription (which doesn’t), we're really appreciate it.